ms2data/ms2-quick-start/README.md

 ## Traditional Dashboards (SQL Interface)

-👥 **Target Persona:** Analysts using Looker, Tableau, Power BI, Metabase, etc.
+👥 **Target Persona:** Analysts using Tableau, Power BI, Looker, Superset, Metabase, etc.

 ✅ **Great for:** Semantic consistency in legacy dashboards, reduced maintenance and duplication of logic, and a bridge from existing BI tools into the semantic layer.